evandowning/deepreflect/README.md

 **Overview**:
   - Input: unpacked malware PE binary
   - Middle: list of all basic blocks in binary along with their reconstruction error values (MSE values)
-  - Output: choosing a threshold (based on average MSE value per function), identifies regions of interest (RoI) (i.e., basic blocks above threshold), and clusters the averaged feature vectors of RoIs
+  - Output: choosing a threshold (based on average MSE value per function), identifies regions of interest (RoI) (i.e., basic blocks with MSE values above threshold), and clusters the averaged feature vectors of RoIs

 **Usage**: Using ground-truth malware binaries, choose an MSE threshold which gives the analyst their desired results (tune to favor increasing TPR or decreasing FPR).